Greater Boston Climate Action Plan

 Upcoming Events

-About the Metro Boston Climate Action Plan
+About the Greater Boston Climate Action Plan (GBCAP)

 In March 2024, MAPC submitted the Priority Climate Action Plan (PCAP) to the EPA.
 The PCAP is Greater Boston’s near-term plan to address the urgent challenge of climate change by rapidly driving down greenhouse gas (GHG) emissions.
 The PCAP includes: